About

 Our students reflect the ethnic, cultural, and economic diversity of Seattle.

-Student supports include counselors “looping” with students for 3 years; on-site tutor coordinator; on-site Kaiser Permanente Student Wellness Center and Seattle Parks Community Learning Center; Treehouse services; after-school programs; and arts, music, and athletics programs.
+Student supports include: counselors, on-site tutor coordinator, on-site Kaiser Permanente Student Wellness Center and Seattle Parks Community Learning Center.

 The PTSA actively supports the WMS community with direct fundraising and family training, volunteer activities, and parent conferences.